Artist Zeng Fanzhi depicts 'zero-COVID' after a lifetime of service to the Chinese state

 “We were all infected,” Zhao said.
 “We struggled through the past three years, and then things suddenly opened up.
 We weren’t psychologically prepared.”

 Despite the pandemic’s historic nature, few depictions of the era exist in China outside official exhibits and state television glorifying the government’s role in combatting the virus.
-Under Xi, the state has tightened controls on artist expression, leading to an exodus of artistic talent abroad.
+Under Xi, the state has tightened controls on artist expression, leading to some going overseas.

 At a Beijing art exposition this fall, one of Zeng’s paintings was tucked away behind a column.
-The censors, he said, deemed it too negative, as it depicted sprawling residents locked inside their homes.
+The exposition, he said, deemed it too negative, as it depicted residents confined to their homes.

 “We couldn’t put it on display,” he said with a chuckle, walking out of his booth and gesturing to the painting.